corbynfang/CDL-Website/README.md

 **Built with ❤️ for the Call of Duty League community**

-*For questions or support, please open an issue on GitHub.*
+*For questions or support, please open an issue on GitHub.* # Updated Tue Aug  5 00:02:04 CDT 2025